Automatic Meter Reading

-For a full list of Communications System Toolbox supported SDR platforms, refer to Supported Hardware section of Software Defined Radio (SDR) discovery page.
+For a full list of Communications System Toolbox supported SDR platforms, refer to the Supported Hardware section of the Software Defined Radio (SDR) discovery page.

 Automatic Meter Reading (AMR) is a technology that autonomously collects the consumption and status data from utility meters (e.g., electric, gas, or water meters) and delivers the data to utility providers for billing or analysis purposes.
 The AMR system utilizes low power radio frequency (RF) communication to transmit meter readings to a remote receiver.
 The RF transmission properties include

 The SCM and IDM are two types of the conventional message types that the meters send out.
 The SCM packets are used with a fixed length of 96 bits, whereas IDM packets are used with a fixed length of 92 bytes.
 The packet format of the SCM and IDM messages are shown below [ 1 ]:

 Meters capable of sending both SCM and IDM messages transmit them on the same channel with separation of roughly 275 msec.
 Each meter transmits the SCM and IDM messages over multiple frequencies using a hopping pattern.
 However, the actual transmission frequencies, the frequency hopping pattern, and the time interval between transmissions are random to avoid interference from other transmissions.

 To run the example, type AMRExample in the MATLAB Command Window or click the link.
 The example shows meter ID along with consumption information and commodity type in a MATLAB graphical display.
 It updates the display for each data capture and shows unique meter IDs with the latest consumption information.

 The receiver initializes the example parameters.
 Then it calculates the AMR parameters and calls the signal source, physical layer, message parser, and data viewer in a loop.
 The processing loop keeps track of the radio time using the frame duration.